kanishkanms/POV_FidgetSpinner/README.md

 Fidget spinner built from scratch that makes use of the concept of "Persistence of Vision" to produce Cool patterns using LEDs

-# Prerequisites:
+# PREREQUISITES:
  - Basic knowledge in Arduino
  - Arduino board
  - Soldering Iron and experience using it
  - Breadboard ,jumper wires

-# Components required:
+# COMPONENTS REQUIRED:

 _Links given are the ones I used to purchase_